odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/chelsea_douglas.jpg" width="180px"/>

 Chelsea Douglas is the lead support engineer at Plotly.
-She work on developing Plotly's python API and javascript library, and is also an avid Jupyter Notebook user!
+She is developing Plotly's python API and javascript library, and is also an avid Jupyter Notebook user!

 # Daina Bouquin
 ## Harvard-Smithsonian Center for Astrophysics